See No Evil (1971 film): Development

 Interviewed in 1997, writer Brian Clemens recalled that he wrote the script "on spec" and Columbia Pictures told him: "'Well, if Mia Farrow plays the lead, we'll buy it,' and she read it and liked it, and so they bought it and we shot it."
 Director Richard Fleischer said Clemens "gave us a good story, a very workable one for a director, if tough on the star."
 Farrow's casting was confirmed in September 1970.
 It marked Farrow's first film since the birth of her twins Matthew and Sascha in February 1970.
 She was paid a sum of $200,000 for her role in the film, as well as ten percent of the film's profits.

 The film was a co-production of interests from the United Kingdom and the United States, with the British Filmways producing under the American Columbia Pictures' distribution.
 Fleischer had just made 10 Rillington Place (1971) for the same producers, Martin Ransohoff and Leslie Linder.
 The film originally had the working title Buff.

 Farrow visited a hospital for the blind as part of her research, and used special contact lenses during the shoot to help convey blindness.
 She also took equestrian lessons under stuntman Max Faulkner to learn to properly ride a horse.

 Filming

 Filming took place entirely on location in Berkshire, England, with a mainly British cast and crew.
 Principal photography began in early November 1970.
 Some filming took place in Wokingham.

 Music

 The original music score was composed by André Previn, who was married to Farrow at the time.
 Producer Leslie Linder disliked it and hired David Whitaker to write a new score.
 This was also thrown out and Elmer Bernstein was hired to write the music.
 Fleischer says what happened was after the film was completed they changed the "opening titles of the picture to give it more social significance".
 They wanted Previn to alter the music score but he was away in Russia.
-As Previn's contract said his music could not be altered, Flesicher claims they had to throw it out.
+As Previn's contract said his music could not be altered, Fleischer claims they had to throw it out.
 Previn had a different version of the story.